Course Content and Outcome Guide for AD 278

 Upon successful completion of the course, students will be able to:

-1. Create an academic plan that will facilitate their movement into practicum on the date they have targeted for entry.
+1. Implement an academic plan that will facilitate their movement into practicum on the date they have targeted for entry.

-2. Develop an action plan that will result in being eligible for addiction counseling certification.
+2. Implement an action plan that will result in being eligible for addiction counseling certification.

 3. Build a cover letter and resume that is specific to addiction treatment.